- Search The Registry

 *George Imes was born on this date in 1883.
 He was a Black physicist and educator.

 Imes is most noted for his post as Secretary of the Tuskegee Institute, where he worked closely with Booker T. Washington and became well acquainted with George Washington Carver.
-His twenty-five-year association with Dr. Carver led to the publication of a booklet in 1943, I Knew Carver.
+His twenty-five-year association with Dr. Carver led to the publication of a booklet in 1943, and I Knew Carver.
 Dr. Imes also was the Director of the radio program "My People."
-The noted Black physicist Elmer Samuel Imes was the first cousin to him.
+The noted Black physicist Elmer Samuel Imes was his first cousin to him.

 George Imes died on September 15, 1957, in Baltimore, Maryland.
 Reference: